mpwsh/chia-client/readme.md

 # Contributing

-If you'd like to contribute to the development of `chia-node-rs`, feel free to submit a pull request or create an issue on the GitHub repository.
+If you'd like to contribute to the development of `chia-client`, feel free to submit a pull request or create an issue on the GitHub repository.
 License

 > This project is licensed under the MIT License.
 See the LICENSE file for more information.

 # Credits

-This is a fork of crate `chia-node-rs` from Mike Cronce: https://gitlab.cronce.io/foss/chia-node-rs
+This is a fork of crate `chia-node-rs` from Mike Cronce: https://gitlab.cronce.io/foss/`chia-client`

 # Disclaimer